jessicacousins/weekly_activity_schedule/README.md

 ## Project Overview

-The Weekly Activity Schedule is a browser-based scheduling and attendance management system designed for use in day programs, educational settings, or any structured environment where individual weekly plans and participation must be tracked.
-This application allows for employee creation, weekly schedule assignment, attendance logging, and full PDF export — all executed entirely in the browser with no backend required.
+The Weekly Activity Schedule is a lightweight, browser-based scheduling and attendance tracking system.
+It is built for environments like day programs, care teams, or education providers that require flexible, client-focused planning tools.
+All logic is handled client-side with no backend server involved.

 **Live Demo:**
 https://weeklyschedulemaker.netlify.app/

-> **Note:** This application uses `localStorage` for all data persistence.
-It is intended as a demonstration tool and is not suitable for storing personally identifiable information (PII) or for use in production environments involving sensitive data.
+> **Note:** This prototype uses `localStorage` only.
+It is not secure and should not be used to store sensitive or personally identifiable information.

 ---

 ## Key Features

-- Add and manage employee profiles
+- Create and manage individual employee profiles
-- Customize daily schedules across Monday through Friday
-- Assign specific time blocks with editable or fixed activity slots
+- Assign custom weekly schedules (editable per day and time block)
-- Track daily attendance per employee and record client interactions
+- Track attendance with client-specific notes
-- Export full weekly schedules and attendance logs as a printable PDF
+- Export weekly schedules and logs to print-ready PDFs
-- Dashboard overview displaying all employee data
+- View overall trends via a dashboard with summaries and top client stats
-- Mobile-responsive interface with accessible design
+- Fully responsive UI with accessible styling

 ---